 - Buy: 5954

-The SVM does much better consistently than the LR model, which is not a surprise, however, due to the dataset size increase, our training time increases exponentially, making testing of the different models very unrealistic.
+The SVM does much better consistently than the LR model, which is not a surprise, however, due to the dataset size increase, our training time increased exponentially, making testing of the different model parameters very unrealistic.
 Every model would take around 4 to 8 hours to train depending on the kernel type.
 Due to long training timing, we decided to use a neural network to further increase the performance and handle a large amount of data.

-Super Advance Model: Long-Short Term Memory Neural Network
+Super Advanced Model: Long-Short Term Memory Neural Network

 While the models thus far have accomplished some level of accuracy, they’re crucially inadequate for time-series data.
 We needed a model that could accommodate for time, as well as the nonlinearity and size of our data.
 Given these constraints, we decided to use a Long Short Term Memory (LSTM) neural network.
 It is a version of a Recurrent Neural Network (RNN), which feeds previous states into the current one, thus accommodating the timestep nature of our data.
 One of the primary concerns with an RNN is that its weight matrices change too quickly from state to state, thus losing some underlying meaning beyond a certain period.
 An LSTM accommodates this deficiency by implementing a ‘permanent memory cell’ – the weight matrix of which is independent from each layer matrix.